Meral Akşener: MHP deputy

 She was MHP's candidate for the Istanbul mayoralty in the 2004 mayoral elections.
 Akşener rejoined parliament in 2007, representing Istanbul province, and was elected vice-speaker of the parliament alongside Güldal Mumcu, another female politician, serving as Turkey's first female vice-speaker since 1968.
 She served in the Turkey-China Inter-Parliamentary Friendship Group of the parliament.
 She was re-elected as an MP in the 2011 and June 2015 general elections.
 However, she was not included on the MHP's lists for the November 2015 snap election.

 When the MHP lost half of its MPs in the election and Bahçeli openly supported Erdoğan; Akşener demanded an extraordinary congress to oust him.
-On 8 September 2016, she was expelled from the MHP and promised to start her own political party.
+On 8 September 2016, she was expelled from the MHP and was accused of having links to 2016 putschists.
+She promised to start her own political party.

 Leader of the Good Party

 Under her leadership, the Good Party was founded on 25 October 2017.
 In her first address to her followers, Akşener said she believed that Turkish democracy was "under threat" and that the Good Party wanted a free society and to fix the problems of the Turkish judiciary system.

 Akşener further stated that the "media should not be under pressure.
-Democratic participation, a strong parliament and the national will are irreplaceable.
-We will democatise the law on political parties along contemporary democratic principles and the criteria of the Venice Commission."
-Aksener said that many who were joining her movement were young Turkish citizens who were "chafing under the restrictions" imposed by the government on public gatherings, freedom of expression and constraints on the media.
+Democratic participation, a strong parliament, and the national will are irreplaceable.
+We will democratize the law on political parties along contemporary democratic principles and the criteria of the Venice Commission."
+Aksener said that many who were joining her movement were young Turkish citizens who were "chafing under the restrictions" imposed by the government on public gatherings, freedom of expression, and constraints on the media.

 Initially, the Good Party only had five MPs, not enough to form a parliamentary group to participate in an election, but Kemal Kılıçdaroğlu, leader of the Republican People's Party (CHP), transferred 15 MPs to her party to allow it to compete in the 2018 general election.
 On 1 May, the CHP, Good Party, Felicity Party, and Democrat Party formed the Nation Alliance as an electoral alliance to challenge the People's Alliance made up of the AKP and MHP.
 Akşener was the Good Party's presidential candidate in the election and received 7.3% of the vote, while her party captured 43 seats.

 The Nation Alliance continued with the 2019 local elections.
 After negotiations between Akşener and Kılıçdaroğlu, the CHP and Good Party agreed to compete in separate provinces, and nominated Mansur Yavaş as a joint candidate for the Ankara mayoralty.
 The two campaigned together during the election.
 While the Good Party didn't win any mayoralties, Yavaş won Ankara, the CHP took the cities of Istanbul, Bolu, Antalya, Mersin, Bilecik, Artvin, Ardahan and Kırşehir from the AKP, and the Good Party was the third most popular party.
 Akşener condemned the decision to repeat the Istanbul Metropolitan Municipality elections.
 During the election campaign, she toured every district of Istanbul and supported Ekrem İmamoğlu in his campaign.